-With the "Lied.Labs", the Liedzentrum dares to experiment: new forms, unusual locations, surprising combinations, and boundary dissolving.
+With the "Lied.Labs", the Liedzentrum dares to experiment: new forms, unusual places, surprising combinations and the lifting of boundaries.

-The focus of the programmes is the immediacy of the voice.
+The programmes focus on the immediacy of the voice.
 Young as well as experienced singers and curators are given the space to test their personal vision of what the tradition of song in its manifold forms still has to say to us today and in the future.
 In recent years, four Lied.Labs have emerged that continue to think about the Lied in unconventional ways.

 The interdisciplinary Lied.LAB "10.000 Kilometer" was inspired by the exhibition "Dust & Silk" shown at the Völkerkundemuseum Heidelberg, which looks at the Silk Road and the past and present relationship between China and Europe.
 As a museum walk with instrumental music from East and West, it brought the exhibition's theme to life in an immersive way.